KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 - log in as administrator to the source tentant,
 - assign a name to the export,
 - check the analytical drivers of interest and
-- click on the red download button, available at the top right corner of the page to get the zip file.
+- click on the download icon, available at the top right corner of the page to get the zip file.

 It is possible to narrow the search of the analytical drivers by filtering on their creation date.